 3) Remove the existing connector and place the replacement in it place, lining up the screw holes.

 - - - If the screw holes don't line up, turn the connector 180 degrees.
-If not, you may have a wacky facing hand or head!!!
+Many of the these only fit on one way and are not reversible.

-4) Screw back in the screws that were removed.
+4) Screw back in the screws that were removed (or the replacement screws).

 - - - Don't overtighten them as the plastic of the bone/arm is not very thick and it doesn't need to be super tight.